 9.Defense Strategies: The defense may argue that the victim had pre-existing mental health issues that were the primary cause of the suicide, independent of the accused’s actions.
 Disproving such claims requires robust evidence and expert analysis.

-Abetment of suicide is a serious offense under the Indian Penal Code, reflecting the moral and legal responsibility to protect individuals from being driven to take their own lives.
-Section 306 IPC serves as a crucial legal provision to deter and punish those who instigate, encourage, or aid in the commission of suicide, reflecting the principles laid out by the Supreme Court of India for handling such offenses.
+Abetment of suicide is a serious offence under the Bharatiya Nyaya Sanhita, 2023, reflecting the moral and legal responsibility to protect individuals from being driven to take their own lives.
+Section 108 BNS (formerly Section 306 IPC) serves as a crucial legal provision to deter and punish those who instigate, encourage, or aid in the commission of suicide, reflecting the principles laid out by the Supreme Court of India for handling such offences.

-The stringent punishment under Section 306 IPC, which may extend to 10 years, underscores the law’s intent to hold accountable those who abet suicide, thereby providing a legal safeguard against such acts.
+The stringent punishment under Section 108 BNS, which may extend to 10 years, underscores the law’s intent to hold accountable those who abet suicide, thereby providing a legal safeguard against such acts.
 It also serves as a reminder of the importance of addressing the underlying issues that lead individuals to contemplate suicide, such as mental health support, counseling, and creating a supportive environment.

-While the legal framework under Section 306 IPC is robust, the implementation and prosecution of such cases require meticulous investigation and evidence gathering.
-The courts must balance the need for justice with compassion, ensuring that those accused of abetment are given a fair trial, and that the true perpetrators of this grievous offense are duly punished under Section 306 of IPC
+While the legal framework under Section 108 BNS is robust, the implementation and prosecution of such cases require meticulous investigation and evidence gathering.
+The courts must balance the need for justice with compassion, ensuring that those accused of abetment are given a fair trial, and that the true perpetrators of this grievous offence are duly punished under the law.